bevyengine/bevy-website/release-content/0.14/migration-guides/13236_Ensure_clean_exit.md

-Ensure custom exit logic does not rely on the app exiting the same frame as a window is closed.
+Windows now close a frame after their exit has been requested in order to fix several regressions.
+If you have custom exit logic, ensure that it does not rely on the app exiting the same frame the window is closed.